lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/01-Mister-Cocktail/README.md

 - You can't delete an ingredient if it used by at least one cocktail.
 - When you delete a cocktail, you should delete associated doses (but not the ingredients as they can be linked to other cocktails).

-### Seed the ingredients
+### Seed the ingredients 🍋

 **Our app will not allow users to create ingredients**.
-Instead, we will generate a static seed of ingredients.
+Instead, we will generate a static seed of ingredients to choose from.
 Write this seed, for example

 ```ruby